ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

    long-term key, it SHOULD select that key.
 Otherwise, if the server has multiple long-term keys, then it MUST ignore the request.

-A response MUST contain the tags SIG, NONC, PATH, SREP, CERT, and INDX.
+A response MUST contain the tags SIG, NONC, TYPE, PATH, SREP, CERT, and INDX.
 The structure of a response message is illustrated in
 {{figresponse}}.

 ~~~~~
 |--SIG
 |--NONC
+|--TYPE
 |--PATH
 |--SREP
 |  |--VER